You know who this is, and you know what we do here, and you know how right we are.

 The trick was they wanted Boehner to oppose everything they were doing on this.

-They were talking about extending the Bush tax cuts to the middle class.
+And what they were doing, they were talking about extending the Bush tax cut to the middle class.

 They wanted Boehner to oppose it publicly because it didn't include extending a tax cut to the rich.